 When is the prioritisation mechanism applied and how does it work?

-For New Vaccine Support proposals
+Ranking criteria for New Vaccine Support proposals

-Cost per death averted
+Cost per future death averted

-GNI per capita
+Gross national income per capita

 Countries can still apply for as many new vaccines as they wish, but the prioritisation mechanism means that only one NVS proposal can be funded per country per application round if there is a constraint on resources.
 This ensures a more equitable distribution of resources across countries.
 Countries with more than one IRC recommended proposal will be invited to select the proposal they would like to see funded.
 The unfunded IRC recommended proposals will automatically be considered in the next application round.

 More information on the prioritisation mechanism including the calculation of proposal scores and revisions from the original mechanism (created in 2010) can be found in the June 2013 Board paper on Prioritisation.